NuKeeperDotNet/NuKeeper/site/content/_index.md

 Commands:
-  global        Performs version checks and generates pull requests for all repositories the provided token can access. inspect       Checks projects existing locally for possible updates. org           Performs version checks and generates pull requests for all repositories in a github organisation. repo          Performs version checks and generates pull requests for a single repository. update        Applies relevant updates to a local project.
+  global        Performs version checks and generates pull requests for all repositories the provided token can access. inspect       Checks projects existing locally for possible updates. org           Performs version checks and generates pull requests for all repositories in a github organisation or an Azure DevOps project. repo          Performs version checks and generates pull requests for a single repository. update        Applies relevant updates to a local project.
 ```